 I got a chance to test out the Kelty Dirt Motel 2.
 I was not disappointed.
 I love to sleep under the stars.
 So, if I don’t have to set up a tent, I will certainly opt not to!
 However, on a classic Teton summer night- warm, starry with the sound of the Snake River in the background-

-Kelty Dirt Motel 2 Review
+Kelty Dirt Motel 2 Setup

 In a dashed packing job, the Kelty Dirt Motel 2 Tent setup directions were left behind.
 Not a problem.
 The single attached cross-bar design was easy to interpret.
 The pole ends insert easily into color-coded metal feet at each corner.
 The single crossbar pole expands the headroom to create a spacious feel in spite of the mildly short (84”) footprint.
 The rain fly attachments are also color-coded so the usual fly orientation issue is eliminated.
 The rain fly foot loops have a built-in cinch system that allows you to tighten the fly easily and firmly.
 Toggles are well placed to allow the fly to be folded half back or for the vestibules to be collapsed if it is only raining slightly.
 Kelty thoughtfully includes 4 guylines for attachment to the fly as well.
 I was able to get this tent fully set up in about 7 minutes the first go at it.